Linaro/website/_services/open-source-consultancy.md

     source: services/developer_services_form.html
 icon: /assets/images/content/Icon_OSS.svg
 ---
-## Developer Services has extensive experience successfully building working relationships with open source communities.
+## [Linaro Developer Services](https://www.linaro.org/services/) has extensive experience successfully building working relationships with open source communities.

 * We provide advice and training to customers to help them significantly improve their working relationship with open source communities and successfully achieve their goals
 * We have significant expertise with the wide range of open source licenses currently in use in the open source